64kramsystem/simple_scripting/README.md

 - optionally accepts the `weeks` argument,
 - automatically adds the `-h` and `--help` switches,
 - prints all the options and the long help if the help is invoked,
-- prints the help and exits if invalid parameters are passed (eg. too many).
+- exits with a descriptive error if invalid parameters are passed.

 This is a sample result: